paulskrzypczyk/qm-lecturenotes-new/09-scattering.md

 ```
 where $A$, $B$, $C$ and $D$ are complex constants, that we need to determine,  and $k$ and $k'$ are functions of the energy and step height, specified via [](#e-k) and [](#e-kp) respectively.

-In order to make progress, we first need to cast our mind back to [](06-free-particle), and that fact that we found there **two degenerate eigenstates for each energy**. *What were the two degenerate eigenstates?* They were the two momentum eigenstates with equal and opposite momentum, $\ket{p}$ and $\ket{-p}$.
+In order to make progress, we first need to cast our mind back to [](06-free-particle), and the fact that we found there **two degenerate eigenstates for each energy**. *What were the two degenerate eigenstates?* They were the two momentum eigenstates with equal and opposite momentum, $\ket{p}$ and $\ket{-p}$.

 Here we are going to have something **very similar**.
-What we need to understand is **what are the analogue of these two eigenstates here?**.
-The key insight is that a momentum eigenstate with **positive momentum** is moving to the right, while an eigenstate of **negative momentum** is moving to the left.
-We thus want to identify **right-moving** and **left-moving** eigenstates of the step.
+What we need to understand is **what are the analogue of these two eigenstates here?** The key insight is that a momentum eigenstate with **positive momentum** represents a particle moving to the right, while an eigenstate of **negative momentum** represents one moving to the left.
+We thus want to identify **right-moving** and **left-moving** eigenstates of the step, as the two basic states of interest.

 We will be able to do this, but we need to use a bit of **foresight**.
-In particular, as stated in the introduction, **quantum particles reflect off of abrupt changes in potential**, irrespective of whether that is a positive or negative change. *What does this imply about left-moving and right-moving states?* Let us start off by considering a right-moving state in region I, which would correspond to $e^{ikx}$.
-When it reaches the step, it will reflect, creating a component $e^{-ikx}$, and also pass through, creating a component $e^{ik'x}$ in region II.
+In particular, as stated in the introduction, **quantum particles reflect off of abrupt changes in potential**, irrespective of whether that is a positive or negative change. *What does this imply about left-moving and right-moving states?* Let us start off by considering a right-moving state in region I, which would correspond to $e^{ikx}$ (since this has the same form as a positive momentum state in this region, if $k > 0$).
+When it reaches the step, it will reflect, creating a component $e^{-ikx}$ (essentially a negative momentum state), and also pass through, creating a component $e^{ik'x}$ in region II (with positive momentum).
 In region II however, there will be **no negative momentum component** (i.e. component of the form $e^{-ik'x}$).

 This is summarised graphically in [](#left-right-moving) (a).